kxxt/chatgpt-action/README.md

 - ChatGPT often generates misleading comments which could confuse your contributors and that's one reason against using this action in production.
 - Sometimes you will get 403 errors when the generated prompt is too long or considered an attack(perhaps?).
-  - ~~Split the prompt and let ChatGPT comment on every single file should resolve this issue.~~ This feature has been implemented but it is unstable.
+  - ~~Split the prompt and let ChatGPT comment on every single file should resolve this issue.~~
+  - This feature has been implemented but it is unstable.
 Add `split: true` to `with` node in your config to enable this feature.
+- When you have too many changed files, ChatGPT will produce very bad results.
+Here is an example: https://github.com/LearningOS/lab5-os8-kxxt/pull/1
 ## Showcase

 ### YOLO Mode